CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.1 General Server.md

 ### 2 5 Overloading of servers

 If servers are not adequately dimensioned, then at some point the point is reached where they no longer meet the requirements of the users.
-Depending on the type of systems involved, this can have a variety of negative consequences, such as the servers or services being temporarily unavailable, or data loss.
+Depending on the type of systems involved, this can have a variety of negative effects, such as the servers or services being temporarily unavailable or data loss occurring.
 Overloading a single server in complex IT landscapes can cause problems or failures for other servers.

 Triggers for the overload of information systems can be that